Minahil66/OmniCrypt/README.md

 # OmniCrypt

-A group of freshman year Computer science students walk into a terminal.
-They have one semester, one project, and one goal — build something that doesn't embarrass them in front of their professor.
+Freshman year Computer science students walk into a terminal with one goal — build something that doesn't embarrass them in front of their professor.

 This is that project.